joelrivard/article/PointTo3D.md

   5. The exported .stl can then be used to print on a makerbot printer.

-  6. If you need to adjust the size or scale of the 3D object, consider using Meshlab.
+  6. If you need to convert to a different format or adjust the size or scale of the 3D object, consider using Meshlab.

 *Meshlab is a free tool that can be used to view and convert between multiple 3D object formats.
 Meshlab can be downloaded here - http://meshlab.sourceforge.net/*